jmrod4/jmrod4tools/ruby/ruby_patterns.markdown

 ### Template Method

-**defines the skeleton of an algorithm as an abstract class, allowing its subclasses to provide concrete behavior**
+**defines the skeleton of an algorithm as an abstract class, allowing its subclasses to provide concrete behavior** (pushes down the variable parts of the algorithm into a subclass)

-Ruby example: *baseclass* contains the invariant logic plus some empty methods that could (*hook methods* to hint use) or must (abstact methods) be overriden in the subclasses implementing the variations.
+Ruby example: *baseclass* contains the invariant logic plus (optionaly) some methods that could (empty *hook methods* to hint use) or must (abstract methods) be overriden in the subclasses implementing the variations.

 Olsen (Olsen 2007) recomends an evolutionary approach: